EMMA-500: Enhancing Massively Multilingual Adaptation of Large Language Models: The MaLA Corpus

 \subsubsection{Extraction and Harmonization}

 As mentioned, there is significant variability in the data quality of the source datasets used for compiling the corpus.
 Many of the datasets exhibit data quality challenges that would have adverse effects on model training if left unaddressed.
 These dataset-specific challenges are typically addressed during the pre-processing stage.
 For example, we identify one issue involving text records consisting solely of date and timestamp information in the dataset for Languages of Russia~\citep{languages_of_russia}, likely resulting from a web scraper failing to differentiate between these elements and actual text.
 We address this by implementing a logic in the pre-processing script to detect and exclude such records.
-This issue is resolved by introducing a rule to identify and discard text containing consecutive repeating words.

 Due to the extensive volume of data, exhaustive examination of every source for data quality issues is impractical.
 Instead, we address issues only as we encounter them in our data exploration and pre-processing pipeline development efforts.
 This approach likely leaves some data quality problems undetected, since we do not go through the data systematically.